-Using highly reflective materials, search lights and multichannel surround sound, it conveys the unbridled power of nuclear fusion taking place at the heart of the sun.
-The installation creates a uniquely cinematic landscape perched upon the sea.
+Using highly reflective materials, search lights and multichannel surround sound, the piece conveys the unbridled power of nuclear fusion taking place at the heart of the sun.

-Designed in collaboration with artist William Simpson with a soundscape composed by Toby Wiltshire, Rising Sun was made by Polysemic at Machines Room in London before being installed at the end of Bournemouth Pier as part of Arts by the Sea Festival 2017.
+Designed in collaboration with artist William Simpson, Rising Sun was made by Polysemic at Machines Room in London.

-Location, Bournemouth, UK Type: Art Installation Creative Directon: William Simpson Sound Artist: Toby Wiltshire Production Design: Polysemic Structural Engineering: Corbett & Tasker Audio Visual Technical Manager: Karl Bock Photography: Peter Landers Producer: Roxy Robinson
+Location, Bournemouth, UK (2017); Liverpool, UK (2018) Type: Art Installation Creative Direction: William Simpson Sound Artist: Toby Wiltshire Production Design: Polysemic Structural Engineering: Corbett & Tasker Audio Visual Technical Manager: Karl Bock Photography: Peter Landers Producer: Roxy Robinson

 The Old Vic